Lovinoes/website/web/docs/panel/features/admin/oauth-providers.md

 ## Creating a Provider

 **Create** (requires `oauth-providers.create`) opens the form.
 Name and an optional description come first, followed by a **Redirect URL** card: it reads "Available after creation" until the provider exists, then shows `<panel URL>/api/auth/oauth/<uuid>`, the callback URL you register with the external provider.
+With [Additional URLs](./settings.md#additional-urls) configured, the card lists one redirect URL per address, and each address you want OAuth logins on needs its own registered with the provider.

 ![Provider form](./images/oauth-providers/create-form.webp)